srikar544/pythonhotel/README.md

-Python Hotel Booking Platform 📋
+🏨 Python Hotel Booking Platform

-This project is a **Hotel Booking System** that allows user to browse available hotels and make bookings based on real time availability .
-This application is designed in a **Production-Ready architecture**, will support **multiple concurrent users** and build to be **scalable on AWS**.
-It follows modular design priniciples to ensure performance,security and future extensibility.
+A Flask-based **Hotel Booking System** that allows users to browse available hotels and make bookings based on **real-time availability**.
+The application follows a **production-ready, modular architecture**, supports **multiple concurrent users**, and is designed to be **scalable on AWS**.
+It emphasizes performance, security, and future extensibility.

-**TechStack used for this project**
+##  Tech Stack

 | **Layer**      | **Technology**          |
 | -------------- | ----------------------- |